Graph3ned/EtchonWaterRides/ISO_Survey_Etchon_Water_Rides_System.md

 13. Creating, editing, and finishing rentals felt fast and reliable.
 [1–5/N/A]
 14. The system did the math for me (duration, totals) correctly.
 [1–5/N/A]
 15. Reports were correct and updated right away when I changed dates.
 [1–5/N/A]
-16. Updated availability and quick steps will help reduce waiting time.
+16. The real-time ride availability updates help me serve customers faster without checking multiple places.
 [1–5/N/A]
 17. Activity logs show enough details to know who did what.
 [1–5/N/A]

 Submission